slavik-pastushenko/tokenomics-simulator-rs/README.md

 # Tokenomics Simulator

-Tokenomics Simulator is a tool for simulating the tokenomics of a project.
+An open-source engine for simulating the tokenomics of a project.

 It allows users to simulate trades, calculate various metrics, and predict user behaviour over different time intervals.